omarreis/vsop2013/planetfun/README.md

 By setting dummyCelestialSphere.RotationAngle.x to 336.5667 ( i.e. -23d26'  obliquity )
 and parenting the individual stars to dummyCelestialSphere (the celestial sphere) we gain automatic translation between equatorial and ecliptic systems.
-This is how 3d object parenting works.
-Objects with Equatorial coordinates should be parented to dummyCelestialSphere.
+Objects with Equatorial coordinates can be parented to dummyCelestialSphere.
-Objects Ecliptical coords can be parented to root ( SolarSystemViewport3D )
+Objects with Ecliptical coords can be parented to root ( SolarSystemViewport3D ).
+This way we can use raw coordinates for various calculation methods.

+For example, Ecliptic dots are created by positioning them at Z=0 plane.
+Since Ecliptic dots are parented to root, they show as an inclined circle in relation to the Equator, the path of Planets.

 sphereSkyBackground (sky image) is also parented to dummyCelestialSphere.